 The Supplemental Nutrition Assistance Program (SNAP) enables low-income families in New Mexico to buy nutritious food with coupons and Electronic Benefits Transfer (EBT) cards.

 The amount of monthly SNAP benefits you get depends on your household size, income, and expenses.
-In 2013, the average household received about $128 a month in New Mexico.2
+The average household with children received about $410 a month in New Mexico.2

 Another option is NMCAP, which is a New Mexico Human Services Department program that makes it easier for people who are currently receiving Supplemental Security Income (SSI) to get free food assistance.